O1ahmad/ansible-role-openssh/README.md

 * authorized keys (`authorized_keys`)
 * user identities (e.g. `id_rsa #private-key` and `id_rsa.pub #public-key`)

+The set of component configurations to manage can be controlled using the `managed_configs` list var:

+`managed_configs: <list-of-component-configs>` (**default**: ALL *see defaults/main.yml*)
+- list of SSH components' configuration to manage via this role

 Each configuration can be expressed within a hash, keyed by user account where appropriate.
 The value of these user account keys are generally dicts representing config specifications (e.g. an entry in a user's authorized_keys file granting access to the local account for a particular key) containing a set of key-value pairs representing associated settings for each component.
-The following provides an overview and example configurations for reference.
+The following provides an overview and example configurations of each for reference.

 #### Service

 _**SSH daemon configuration values are defined under `ssh_config.service` and describe a service config specification to be rendered at the appropriate location (i.e. `/etc/ssh/sshd_config`):**_

 `[ssh_config:] service: <key: value,...>` (**default**: see `defaults/main.yml`)
-- a list of available command-line options can be found [here](https://man.openbsd.org/sshd_config).
+- a list of available command-line options can be found [here](https://man.openbsd.org/sshd_config)

 ##### Example